mnichols08/colt-steele/the-linux-command-line-bootcamp/docs/NOTES.md

 the next command to use is `cal` which does not do much differnet besides an old school style of a calander

+we can use the arrows in the terminal to do various tasks... < and > will navigate the text cursor

+and the ^ arrow will allow me to take a shortcut to skip to the previous command or the down arrow to move back one